Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Discussion

 The results from Sec.\ \ref{sec:results} show that the clouds in our simulations do exhibit low and stationary values of $\eff$, in agreement with observational determinations, despite the facts that {\it a)} the gas parcels within them are undergoing gravitational collapse flow onto the corresponding potential well and {\it b)} the {\it final} SFE is significantly larger ($\sim 10\%$) than the measured values of $\eff$ ($\sim 1\%$).
 How can this happen?
 A solution to this apparent conundrum can be found from the definition of $\eff$ in the fundamental SF law, eq.\ \eqref{eq:eff}.
 In this equation, the SFR is formally given by

 so that $\eff$ can be written as

-{\bf The problem with this approach is that, in} studies based on YSO counting, the SFR is approximated by its average value over the lifetime of the YSOs, given by the mass in YSOs divided by their typical lifetime, as indicated by eq.\ \eqref{eq:mean_SFR}.
+{ The problem with this approach is that, in} studies based on YSO counting, the SFR is approximated by its average value over the lifetime of the YSOs, given by the mass in YSOs divided by their typical lifetime, as indicated by eq.\ \eqref{eq:mean_SFR}.
 Therefore, the {\it estimated} $\eff$ can be written as

-Such an approximation is valid {\bf in general} if the SFR is approximately constant over that time period \citep{Dib+18}.
+Such an approximation is valid { in general} if the SFR is approximately constant over that time period \citep{Dib+18}.
 We next analyze both ratios of this equation.

-{\bf Ratio of the free-fall time to the lifetime of YSOs in systems with rapidly increasing SFRs.} In eq. \ref{eq:eff_prod_of_ratios_est}, if the mass in YSOs and its time derivative, the SFR, are { fast} increasing, as expected for free gravitational collapse, and verified in our simulations (Figs.~\ref{fig:efficiencies} and \ref{fig:Msinks}), then the time-averaging can produce a serious underestimation of the actual, current SFR.
+a) {\it Ratio of the free-fall time to the lifetime of YSOs in systems with rapidly increasing SFRs.}

+In eq. \eqref{eq:eff_prod_of_ratios_est}, if the mass in YSOs and its time derivative, the SFR, are increasing nearly exponentially, as expected for free gravitational collapse, and verified in our simulations (Figs.~\ref{fig:efficiencies} and \ref{fig:Msinks}), then the time-averaging can produce a serious underestimation of the actual, current SFR.
 To see this, let us explicitly write the exponential growth of the mass in YSOs:

 where $M_0$ is some reference mass, $t$ is the time measured since the onset of star formation, and $\tausfr$ is the $e$-folding time for the mass in YSOs.